rgolstani/Getting-and-Cleaning-Data-Course-Project/run_analysis.md

 Here we are going to create our *data* directory and download the required *.zp* file, and them, load the packages we will use for this project.

-First, we need to create a "data" dicrectory for our files.
+First, we need to create a "data" directory for our files.
 I've set de working directory as the ".".
 If you want to change it, just put the wanted directory into the `setwd` on the *run_analysis.R* script.

 ```r